 To order them, you can drag and drop them clicking on the icon (2) at the far left of each Time Specific Rates.

 When billing a visit, the system will look if the matching Bill Code has some Time Specific Rates.
-If so, he will check in order the rules to see if one of them is matching the visit time.
+If so, it will check in order the rules to see if one of them is matching the visit time.

 The matching is done based on the visit start time.